-Aim to halve the carbon intensity of the products we market by 2050 or sooner, with a target of 5% reduction by 2025 and aim for at least 15% reduction by 2030.
+Cut the carbon intensity of the products we sell by 50% by 2050 or sooner, with a target of 5% reduction by 2025 and aim for at least 15% reduction by 2030.

-Aim to increase the proportion of investment we make into our non-oil and gas businesses, by up to eight-fold by 2025 and 10-fold by 2030 to around $5 billion per year.
+Increase the proportion of investment we make into our non-oil and gas businesses, to $3-4 billion per year in 2025.

 We commit not to operate any new oil and gas exploration or production activities inside the boundary of officially inscribed UNESCO World Heritage sites.

 We also commit not to operate any new oil and gas exploration or production activities inside the boundary of Strict Nature Reserves (International Union for Conservation of Nature (IUCN) category Ia) or Wilderness Areas (IUCN category Ib) as listed on 1 January 2020